 - Mines and smelters outside the “Conflict Region” or

 - Mines and smelters which have been certified by an independent third party as “conflict-free” if sourced within the “Conflict Region."

 - Asking vendors to complete the conflict minerals declarations using the EICC/GeSI Conflict Minerals Reporting Template.

 EPC offers a variety of US-made products that can be easily quoted and custom built to the exact specifications needed.
 With trained production engineers and staff, we are able to offer a streamlined manufacturing service.

 We manufacture circuit boards and UAVs in the United States.
 These products are built with the sole intent of providing high-integrity goods to our customers.
 We’ve got you covered.

-Combined 133,000 square foot PCB manufacturing facility and assembly space serves makers, hardware engineers, DIYers, and students.
+Our combined 133,000 square foot PCB manufacturing facility and assembly space serves multinational engineering firms, makers, hardware startups, and students.
 We’re here to help you build the future.